-"Its been a privilege to learn from my father and grandfather; such knowledge and skill cannot be obtained anywhere else, not from books or schools."Thomas NarsakkaGoldsmith - Goldsmiths Narsakka Oy
+"It's been a privilege to learn from your own father and grandfather - you can't get that kind of knowledge and skill anywhere else, not from books or schools."Thomas NarsakkaGoldsmith - Goldsmiths Narsakka Oy